Loire Valley France: The Ultimate Guide to Castles, Wine, and Hidden Treasures

 Are there fun things to do for couples?

 Yes!
 You can go to wine tastings together at local vineyards and learn about how wine is made.
-Staying in a cute, small inn or bed and breakfast is also really nice.
+Staying at a cute, small inn or bed-and-breakfast is also really nice.
 And having a romantic dinner by candlelight is a must-do.

 Why is the Loire Valley called the ‘Garden of France’?